What is NL-3?

 Docile

-The "Dociles" are a mutated variation of the standard virus that causes fairly different symptoms than the original strand.
+The "Dociles" are a mutated variation of the standard virus that causes fairly different symptoms than the original strain.
 This is the most common mutation.
-While the mutation may mimic parts of the paralytic strand of rabies, its missing the main factor, paralysis.
+While the mutation may mimic parts of the paralytic strand of rabies, it's missing the main factor, paralysis.
 Docile infected lack the extreme aggression that most infected show, making it easier to blend in and hide.
 Though they're called "docile", they are not safe to be around and will attack once the opportunity arises.
 They share most stage 1 symptoms but will likely withdraw from others by early stage 2.
-Non-human dociles may approach humans, they may seem friendly or even cuddly until they're close enough to get a good bite in.
-On occasion dociles may be called "stalkers" by a few characters as they seem to stalk their prey.
-This mutation didnt develop until 2013 but will continue throughout the story.
+Non-human dociles may approach humans; they may seem friendly or even cuddly until they're close enough to get a good bite in.
+On occasion, dociles may be called "stalkers" by a few characters as they seem to stalk their prey.
+This mutation didn't develop until 2013, but will continue throughout the story.

 Non-mammals